Crohn’s MAP Vaccine: a potential Crohn’s disease cure?

 MAP is a type of bacteria: Mycobacterium avium subspecies paratuberculosis (MAP).
 It belongs to a family of bacteria called ‘Mycobacteria’, which also includes Tuberculosis and Leprosy.

-Read more on MAP
+Read More on the MAP vaccine